 3. Whether Your Phone Is Water Resistant

-A rating of IP68 involves submerging the phone in up to 1.5 meters of water for up to 30 minutes.
-Some cell phones have a rating of IP68 for a greater maximum depth.
-Although a phone’s water resistance rating indicates that it’s less likely to sustain water damage, it’s no guarantee that your phone is immune from water damage.
+A rating of IP68 means the phone can be submerged in up to 1.5 meters of water for up to 30 minutes, though some phones carrying the IP68 designation are rated for greater maximum depths.
+Even though a phone’s water resistance rating suggests it’s less likely to sustain water damage, it’s no guarantee that your phone is immune from water damage — and it’s worth mentioning that water damage is not covered under standard manufacturer warranties even on IP-rated devices.

 4. Type of Phone